dehezhang2/Notes/3402/CS3402_Database_System.md

 * Relational Query Language :

   * Data Definition Language (DDL): standard commands for defining the different structures in a database.
-DDL statements create, modify, and remove database objects such as tables, indexes, and users, Common DDL statements ate CREATE, ALTER, and DROP
+DDL statements create, modify, and remove database objects such as tables, indexes, and users, Common DDL statements ate CREATE, ALTER, and DROP x
   * Data Manipulation Language (DML): standard commands for dealing with th**e manipulation of data present in database**.
 Common DDL statements SELECT, INSERT, UPDATE, and DELETE.
   * Each statement in SQL ends with a semicolon(;)

 * `CREATE SCHEMA ` Statement

-  * A schema is a way to **logically group objects in a single collection and provide a unique namespace for objects**.
+  * A schema is a way to **logically group objects in a single collection and provide a unique namespace for objects**. => like a package

   * The `CREATE SCHEMA` statement is used to create a schema.
 A schema name **cannot exceed 128 characters**.
 Schema names must be **unique within the database**.